-Debit cards have no impact on your credit score.
-Credit cards, on the other hand, impact your credit score positively or negatively depending on how you use them.
+Debit cards do not have any impact on your credit score.
+Credit cards, on the other hand, can affect your credit score.
+This impact can be positive or negative, depending on how you use and manage your credit card.

 The magnetic strip on a credit card contains the credit card data.
-It is read by point-of-sale (PoS) machines when you swipe your card to pay for a purchase or make any other payment.
+It is read by PoS machines when you swipe your card to pay for a purchase or make any other payment.

-The EMV chip is a small chip that can be found on your credit card.
+The EMV chip is a small chip on your credit card.
 Its primary function is to authenticate the card data and produce a unique code for each transaction carried out with the credit card.
 This makes it difficult for fraudsters to counterfeit your credit card.

 At the back of the credit card is a signature box where the cardholder is required to affix their legal signature.

 The Card Verification Value (CVV) number is a three-digit number that can be found on a credit card.
 It acts as an added layer of security, especially during online transactions.